Langer wins his 4th Senior British Open title

 After heavy rain delayed the round by almost six hours, the two-time Masters champion opened with four birdies on the front nine and added two more on Nos.
 13 and 14 at Royal Lytham & St. Annes to build a four-stroke lead.
 He completed the round with a couple of bogeys on the 15th and 17th.

+“Now having won 11 senior majors, it means a great deal,” Langer said.
+“Nobody has won more than nine if I’m correct, not even the great Jack Nicklaus or Gary Player or Tom Watson who retired from this championship today.
+There’s a lot of great players who have played this game and have played majors, and I’ve been blessed to have won more than any of them.”

-Broadhurst shot 71 to come second.
+Broadhurst had a birdie and two bogeys to finish with a 71 to come second.

-Retief Goosen of South Africa closed with a 66 to tie for third with American Tim Petrovic (68) with a 3-under 277.
+Retief Goosen of South Africa, the two-time U.S. Open champion who won the Senior Players Championship earlier this month for his first over-50 title, closed with a 66 to tie for third with American Tim Petrovic (68) with a 3-under 277.

-In his last appearance at the tournament, three-time champion Tom Watson (73) finished tied for 64th at 9 over.
+In his last appearance at the tournament, three-time champion Tom Watson (73) finished tied for 64th at 9-over 289.
 On Saturday, the 69-year-old American announced he wouldn’t be playing at the event again.
 In his 18 appearances, he never missed the cut.

+“There will be other people who will take the reins and they will do what I did,” Watson said.
+“Life is full of passages, and I’ve passed through my career here, starting in 1975 to here in 2019.
+It’s amazing.”

+After a final round that included two eagles, two birdies and three bogeys, defending champion Miguel Angel Jimenez closed with a 67 to post an even-par 280.

 More AP golf: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports